 Then came Twitter.
 Again, for the first few years usage didn’t spread much past the early-adopters.
 And then boom!
 It too exploded.
 So much so that mainstream news programs such as CNBC and CNN have segments dedicated to viewers’ Tweets.
 Shows like “The X Factor” allow voting via Twitter.
 Tweets have kept millions of people across the country and world abreast of major events in real time, from earthquakes to political unrest to celebrity news.
 The Twitter hashtag, first widely used in San Diego, CA in 2007 to communicate about wildfires (#sandiegofire), are now relied on to organize like-minded communities and events within the global world of Twitter.

-Over the past few months colleagues, friends, family members and neighborhood business owners have started referencing – and using – Pinterest with great enthusiasm.
+More recently colleagues, friends, family members and neighborhood business owners have started referencing – and using – Pinterest with great enthusiasm.
 “What’s this Pinterest thing?” they’ve been asking.
 “How do I get started?”

 We of course jumped on this bandwagon for ourselves and our clients – it’s a great way to tell your story visually.
 Here are some quick tips and examples to help you climb on board!